ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 ![very-nice-picture](myPicture.png)
 ```

 ### 1.2.2 Videos
 You can embed videos from Youtube or Vimeo.
-Just use the code fragments below and fill in the video id between the two quotation marks.
+Just use the code fragments below and fill in the video id between the two quotation marks behind "id".
+Please keep in mind, that you have to use the video id, not the url.
+You can find more information on that in the following descriptions for YouTube and Vimeo.

-Youtube:
+**Youtube:**

+You can find the video id in the url after "watch?v=".
+In the following url example, the id is highlighted: https://www.youtube.com/watch?v=**YRt1j9MHTZU**
 ```
 {% include youtube.html id="" %}
 ```

-Vimeo:
+**Vimeo:**

+You can find the video id in the url after the last slash.
+In the following url example, the id is highlighted: https://vimeo.com/**6919518**
 ```
 {% include vimeo.html id="" %}
 ```

 ### 1.3 Example
 You can always have a look, at preexisting posts, that can be found in this folder ("__content").
 Every post has its own folder, beginning with the date.